The Biggest Loser season 17: Week 13: "Live Finale"

 Colby steps up to the scale and clinches his spot in the finale, meaning that this is the second season to have an all-male finale.

 All the eliminated contestants have been working hard to win the at-home $100,000 prize.
-But there can only be one winner - Luis Hernandez, with a total weight loss of 139 pounds.
+But there can only be one winner – Luis Hernandez, with a total weight loss of 139 pounds.

-Before the finalists find out who will be declared the Biggest Loser and take home the $250,000 prize, they face one final temptation - $50,000.
+Before the finalists find out who will be declared the Biggest Loser and take home the $250,000 prize, they face one final temptation – $50,000.
 But it comes with a three-pound penalty.
 Despite the huge setback, Colby takes his chances and claims cash and the disadvantage.

 With a total weight loss of 160 pounds, Roberto is Season 17's Biggest Loser, taking home $250,000.
 With Roberto and Luis both winning, this is the second time twins have won both prizes, the first time being in season 4.

+After the Show

+On July 29, 2020, Stephen Kmet died at the age of 47.